swyatt7/mmtapi/README.md

 # MMT API

-This repository is designed to facilitate submitting a rapid Target of Opprotunity (ToO) observation to the [MMT](https://www.mmto.org/) with the goal to enable same-night spectroscopy of interesting transients.
+This repository is designed to facilitate submitting a rapid Target of Opprotunity (ToO) observation to Binospec at the [MMT](https://www.mmto.org/) with the goal to enable same-night spectroscopy of interesting transients.
 Here we will provide examples to install and upload targets.

 ## Install
 To get the repository (in a bash/unix terminal)